Theory of gating in recurrent neural networks: A recurrent neural network model to study gating

 \section{A recurrent neural network model to study gating}

-Classical RNN models that are used to model temporal data or study collective dynamics of neural circuits typically consist of units linked by additive interactions.
-We aim to study an extension of a classical RNN that has multiplicative {\it gating} interactions.
-This gated RNN reduces to the classical RNN in certain limits (when the gates are open) and is closely related to gated RNN models popular in machine learning.
-First we describe the classical RNN, which is defined by a system of $N$ coupled differential equations of the form \cite{amari1972characteristics,sompolinsky1988chaos}:

-where $h_i$ represents the synaptic current of the $i^{th}$ unit and is an exponentially-averaged (with time constant of one) version of the input from the rest of the network, $J^h_{ij}$ are the coupling strengths between the units, and $\phi$ is a nonlinear activation function such as $\tanh$ with $\phi(h_i(t))$ representing the output or activity of the $i^{th}$ unit.
-This model has been used to explain the temporally-irregular rate fluctuations in circuits of cortical neurons \cite{sompolinsky1988chaos}, and variants of this model are a popular choice to learn sequence structure in machine learning applications \cite{jozefowicz2015empirical,sussillo2009generating,laje2013robust}

-We augment the classical RNN model with two gates that facilitate multiplicative interactions: (i) an {\it update} (or $z-$) gate which controls the rate of integration, and (ii) an {\it output} (or $r-$) gate which modulates the strength of the output.
+We study an extension of a classical RNN \cite{amari1972characteristics,sompolinsky1988chaos} by augmenting it with multiplicative {\it gating} interactions.
+Specifically, we consider two gates: (i) an {\it update} (or $z-$) gate which controls the rate of integration, and (ii) an {\it output} (or $r-$) gate which modulates the strength of the output.
 The equations describing the gated RNN are given by: